pudly/schmopera-hugo/content/articles/talking-with-singers-leonardo-capalbo.md

 It has been essential for me to maintain and strengthen my technique which is based in a bel canto tradition.
 In this way, the seemingly diverse roles work to enhance each other.
 I have discovered that by releasing my voice with greater efficiency, it has taken on far more size and power, but also facility in the upper register.

 The increased _squillo_ in my voice has coincided with an overall darkening of my sound.
 It seems almost paradoxical to describe it, but in practice there truly is a synergy; like one hand washing the other.

+>"Carlo's music is a raw and honest account of the progress of a reluctant hero."

 I think it shows that there is not one technique for one kind of repertoire and a separate technique for another.
 There is just a single technique that allows any voice to reach its maximum potential.